grantslatton/quasirandom/README.md

 # What all can it do

-The library exposes code that can generate N-tuples of quasirandomly distributed points in the space [0, 1)^N up to N=16.
+The library exposes code that can generate quasirandomly distributed points in the space [0, 1)^N up to N=32.

 The library also exposes the trait `FromUniform` which provides a method to convert a floating point value in [0, 1) into an arbitrary type.
-With this functionality, the library can also generate up to 16-tuples of quasirandom values, provided the types of all of those values implement `FromUniform`.
+With this functionality, the library can also generate up to 32-tuples of quasirandom values, provided the types of all of those values implement `FromUniform`.

 # Notes